nexills/Location_Searcher/README.md

 # Location_Searcher
 This is a primarily weather website that allows users to search for weather information in a location.
-This website allow lets user to view weather forecast, time, currency and country information of the location searched.
+This website lets user view weather forecast, time, currency and country information of the location searched.
+Perfect when you are packing for your vacation halfway across the world!

 Current features
 - searching locations